Avoca (Qld)

 Health performance in Avoca is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-The most prevalent medical conditions in the area are arthritis (13.7%) and mental health issues (9.5%).
-Conversely, 55.4% of residents report no medical ailments, compared to 59.1% in the rest of Queensland.
-Avoca has a higher proportion of seniors aged 65 and over (31.2%, or 1621 people), compared to the rest of Queensland at 26.3%.
-The health outcomes among seniors generally align with those of the overall population.
+The most prevalent medical conditions are arthritis (13.7%) and mental health issues (9.5%).
+Conversely, 55.4% of residents report no medical ailments, lower than the 67.6% in the rest of Queensland.
+Working-age individuals face notable health challenges due to higher chronic condition rates.
+Avoca has a larger senior population, with 31.5% aged 65 and over (1,638 people), compared to 20.4% in the rest of Queensland.
+Health outcomes among seniors present some challenges but align broadly with national rankings for the general population.

 Frequently Asked Questions - Health